 - Then pour some puto batter in the mould, just half of the height of the mold.

 - Scoop 1 tablespoon of pork asado filling then pour again some batter until the puto mold is filled just enough to cover the filling.

-- You can top your puto with thin slice of salted egg if you want.
+- You can top your puto with thin slice of salted egg and cheese sticks if you want.

 - Arrange in a steamer and steam for about 10 to 15 minutes.
 The time needed depends on the size of your puto.

 - You can also insert a toothpick in the middle while steaming the puto to check if it is already cooked.

 - If the toothpick comes out clean, then your puto is already done.

 - Remove from the steamer and let it cool for a while then remove from the molds.

 - Arrange in a platter then serve.
 Eat and enjoy!